CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 2. Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
 3. Follow the instructions to connect your GitHub repository to Netlify.

+<a name="acknowledgments"></a>

+## Acknowledgments

+The author would like to acknowledge:
+* [Cedar Studios](https://github.com/cedar-studios) - Their [Intermediate-Astro-Kit-LESS](https://github.com/cedar-studios/Intermediate-Astro-Kit-LESS/tree/master) is the base of this template, which aims to improve on a few issues such as updates to Astro v4.
+* [CodeStitch](https://codestitch.app/) - Some of their free stitches were used in this template.
 <a name="Conclusion"></a>

 ## Conclusion